-Prerequisite: Algebra II (14233)
+Prerequisite: Algebra II

-Honors Pre-Calculus is designed to cover those topics essential to the study of calculus and it will complete the student's preparation to meet the requirements for the SAT II Math II Exam.
+Honors Pre-Calculus is designed to cover those topics essential to the study of calculus.
 Students taking this course will pursue an in-depth study of functions which are used to model the data we encounter when solving real world problems.
 There is special emphasis on exponential, logarithmic, and trigonometric and inverse trigonometric functions as well as sequences and techniques in data analysis.
 Additionally, students will learn how to graph in the polar coordinate plane.
-The Ti-nSpire CAS CX calculator will be used regularly to enhance and facilitate the understanding of solutions to problems.
 Students will learn how and when to use available technology, but will also be made aware of its limitations.

-Prerequisite: Algebra II H with a grade of 85% or higher or Algebra II H2 with a grade of 95% or higher and Teacher Recommendation
+Prerequisite: Algebra II H with a grade of 85% or higher and the recommendation of your teacher.

-PRE-CALCULUS CP & CP2
+PRE-CALCULUS - CP & CP2 🐸

-10 Credits (#15223, #15233), Grade 11 + 12
+10 Credits (#15223, #15233), Grade 11 & 12

 This course will provide students an applications-oriented, investigative mathematics curriculum.
 The curriculum will emphasize functions and how they can be used as models for real world behavior.
 Linear, exponential, logarithmic, periodic, polynomial and trigonometric functions will be investigated with the use of graphing calculators, computers, and data collection devices.
 How and when to use technology as well as its limitations will be discussed.
-Graphing calculators (TI-nSpire CAS CX) will be used on a daily basis in class and for homework.

-For students interested in taking AP calculus, successful completion of pre-calculus honors is necessary.
+For students interested in taking AP Calculus, successful completion of Pre-Calculus Honors is necessary.
 Prerequisite: Algebra II

-INTRODUCTION TO STATISTICS - CP 10 Credits (#15423), Grades 11 + 12
+INTRODUCTION TO STATISTICS - CP 10 Credits (#15423), Grades 11 & 12

 This full-year course is designed for students who have successfully completed Algebra II.
 The course will introduce students to statistical reasoning and methods that are relevant in the fields of medicine, business, education, political science, psychology and entertainment.
-Topics will include design of experiments and sampling techniques, data analysis and displays, probability and counting principles, discrete probability distributions, normal probability distributions, confidence intervals, and hypothesis testing.
+Topics include: design of experiments and sampling techniques, data analysis and displays, probability and counting principles, discrete probability distributions, normal probability distributions, confidence intervals, and hypothesis testing.
 Students will be required to keep an organized notebook, read and interpret the textbook, and do independent work.
 Emphasis will be placed on investigating and solving real world problems that will include open response questions for a variety of applications.
+Intro to Stats may be taken for Dual Enrollment credit.
 Prerequisite: Algebra II H or CP